 Fully automatic espresso machines are very similar to semi-automatic ones.
 The main difference is that fully automatic machines turn off on their own after a set amount of water is poured through the coffee grounds.
 This is a nice perk for users who want to do other things in the kitchen while their espresso brews.

 On top of that, the Nespresso Lattissima Touch offers six different beverage options—espresso, lungo, latte, latte macchiato, cappuccino, and warm milk froth—all of which can be brewed with the touch of a button.
 If any of these drinks sound unfamiliar, check out our coffee drink glossary.
-The machine is compatible with coffee pods, so you can avoid manually grinding beans and packing a portafilter, and it uses a powerful 19-bar pump system to brew tasty espresso that online customers rave over.
+The machine is compatible with coffee pods, so you can avoid manually grinding beans and packing a portafilter, and it uses a powerful 19-bar pump system to brew tasty espresso that customers rave over.

-Pod usage Machines that use pods (or capsules) can be very convenient, but they limit you to the coffees that are available in those formats.
+Pod usage: Machines that use pods (or capsules) can be very convenient, but they limit you to the coffees that are available in those formats.
 Machines that use ground coffee let you customize the beans, the grind, and the amount of coffee, but they’re a little less convenient (and messier) to use.

-Size No matter how big your kitchen is, counter space is always a consideration when purchasing a new appliance.
+Size: No matter how big your kitchen is, counter space is always a consideration when purchasing a new appliance.
 If you have the room, get a large machine that can sit out on your counter at all times.
 Coffee drinkers with less kitchen space should opt for a compact machine, which is easier to store in a cabinet or your pantry.

-Milk frothing Some machines have milk tanks — which makes heating and frothing the milk easier — but someone still has to empty and clean the tank after each use.
+Milk frothing: Some machines have milk tanks — which makes heating and frothing the milk easier — but someone still has to empty and clean the tank after each use.
 If you’re often serving coffee to a crowd, the convenience of the milk tank might outweigh the task of cleaning.
 If you’re usually making coffee for one or two, a tank might not be worth it.